agitencu/agitencu/README.md

-# 👨‍💻 Agit ENCU | Information Systems Engineer & Technology Enthusiast
+# 👨‍💻 Agit ENCU | Information Systems Engineer

 Hello, I'm **Agit ENCU** — a developer who specializes in software development, user-centered design and modern web technologies.
 When I write code, I aim not only to produce a solution, but also to develop sustainable, scalable and effective solutions.